purarue/genpasswd/README.md

 # genpasswd

-Yet another Password Generator.
+A password generator with defaults and some shorthands that I like

-Mostly written to un-rust my C++, but I do use this whenever I need a password.
+Mostly written to un-rust my C++ (heh...), but I do use this whenever I need a password

 ### Usage:

 ```
-Yet another Password Generator

 usage:
    genpasswd
    genpasswd PASSWD_LENGTH